-Quick Walk Through: Air Fryer Sweet Potato Fries
+Air Fryer Sweet Potato Fries that are super crispy!

 Just 4 ingredients to make these Air Fryer Sweet Potato Fries:

-Sweet potatoes – Even though it is possible to make delicious fries with both white and orange sweet potatoes, this particular recipe turns out better with the orange ones.
-The white ones are slightly drier than the orange ones.
+Sweet potatoes – Even though you can use both white and orange sweet potatoes, orange ones work better because the white ones are drier.

-Oil – While olive oil is a commonly preferred choice when making this recipe, you can replace it with just about any oil.
-Though using an oil with a high smoke point (like avocado, sesame, canola or peanut) makes sure the nutrients are retained better
+Oil – I love using olive oil, but just about any oil with a high smoke point (like avocado, sesame, canola or peanut) will help better retain those nutrients.

 How to make Crispy Air Fryer Sweet Potato Fries